-Some people wear really long hairs while others face difficulty in growing their hair beyond a certain length.
-This is simply because the former have long active growth phase while the latter have a short anagen phase.
-Similarly, hairs on your body, chest, arms, legs, eyebrows etc. all have short anagen phase (30 to 45 days maximum) and thus do not grow beyond a certain length.
+Some people wear really long hair while others face difficulty in growing their hair beyond a certain length.
+This is simply because the former has a long active growth phase while the latter has a short anagen phase.
+Similarly, hairs on your body, chest, arms, legs, eyebrows, etc. all have a short anagen phase (30 to 45 days maximum) and thus do not grow beyond a certain length.

-It is the transitional stage in which the hairs from active growth phase prepare for undergoing dormant phase.
+It is the transitional stage in which the hairs from the active growth phase prepare for undergoing the dormant phase.
 In this phase growth of the hair stops and the outer covering of the hair follicles starts shrinking and ultimately attaches itself to the root.
-This results in formation of club hair – a hair that has stopped growing.
-At any time up to 3% of the total hair on your head are in catagen phase.
-This phase generally lasts for two to three weeks and after that the hair enters into final stage, the Telogen phase.
+This results in the formation of club hair – a hair that has stopped growing.
+At any time up to 3% of the total hair on your head is in the catagen phase.
+This phase generally lasts for two to three weeks and after that, the hair enters into the final stage, the Telogen phase.

 This is a normal hair growth process.
 But when you start shedding more than normal hairs per day, this happens because more and more hairs start undergoing Catagen and Telogen phases.

 If you are also suffering from hair loss and are unable to stop it with natural remedies, contact Hair Transplant Dubai Clinic now and let our trichologists examine your hair condition.
 You can also book a free online consultation by filling the form below.